tutorcruncher/timecruncher/_posts/2013-12-13-giving-a-voice-to-your-brand-story.md

 ---
 layout: post
-title:  Giving a voice to your Brand Story
+title:  "Giving a voice to your Brand Story"
 permalink: giving-a-voice-to-your-brand-story
 ---
 People like stories.
 They want to be able to put a face to your brand-name.